How to Ask Cursor Questions About Your Database (Without Copy-Pasting Query Results)

 Tradeoff: Someone has to set up the connector once and pick sensible access (staging, read-only, table limits).

 Option 3 is what this post is about.
-The setup guide is Connect Cursor to PostgreSQL; the same pattern works for MySQL and SQL Server too.
+The setup guide is Connect Cursor to PostgreSQL, Connect Cursor to Neon, Connect Cursor to MySQL, Connect Cursor to SQL Server, or Connect Cursor to Supabase depending on your stack.

 Setup in one sentence